 At the meeting itself, as the facilitator, you'll set the scene and ensure that participants are clear about the desired outcome, the agenda, the ground rules and expectations for the event.
 By doing this, you help everyone focus on the task at hand.
 At the start of the meeting, and throughout, your role is to use to ensure the meeting keeps progressing towards a successful outcome.

 To guide and control the meeting, you will need to:

-- Get things flowing – You'll make sure everyone introduces themselves, or perhaps use appropriate icebreakers to get the meeting off to a positive start.
-(For more ideas on ice breaking exercises, read the Mind Tools article on the subject:
+- Get things flowing – You'll need to make sure that everyone introduces themselves, or perhaps use appropriate icebreakers to get the meeting off to a positive start.

 - Intervene only if absolutely required.